 “Like a musician heaven?”
 Jeremy asked, liking the sound of an afterlife where musicians all gathered to jam.
 Jam Heaven.
 Jeremy’s brain lit up with the idea for a new song, the lyrics already starting to form.
 He could feel the familiar tingling in his fingers—he wanted to reach for his guitar, needed to create a riff.

 Kurt Cobain brought him back out of it, “Something like that,” he said gently.

 “Cool,” Jeremy added.

 Kurt Cobain chuckled.
-It seemed odd to Jeremy, like he wasn’t used to laughing, had spent too much of his life unhappy to laugh easily.
-Jeremy remembered something his mother had said about a friend having an “easy laugh”, and he thought that Kurt Cobain did not have an easy laugh.
+It sounded odd, like he wasn’t used to laughing, had spent too much of his life unhappy to laugh easily.
+Jeremy remembered something his mother had said about a friend having an “easy laugh.”
+Kurt Cobain did not have an easy laugh.

 “You want to know why I am talking to you?
 I made a deal once, a long time ago, that I would look for the next musician to have the potential to change the music industry, shake things up…you know…”

 “Yes.
 Only it doesn’t have to be like I did.
 It could be anything.
 But…that person has to be talented and passionate about music.
 Obsessive, really.
 Not some slacker hack who just wants to be famous.
 The chops have to be there.
 As does the dedication.”

 “You’re passionate, right?
 Dedicated to music?”

 “Passionate about it to the point where it drowns out all other interests?”

 Jeremy let out a nervous laugh.
 “Fuck, yeah.”